basarat/typescript-async/02 promise/README.md

       // Control the fate of second

 ```
+If you return a promise from this callback, the resolution of this second promise is determined by the fate of this promise.

-* If you return a promise, then the value becomes the resolved value of the second promise
+* If the promise resolved, its resolved value is also resolved value the second promise

 ```js
       // Control the fate of second